Meet the Career Center

 Email: [email protected]

-Ndidi Amadi is a Senior Career Law Counselor and a Career Advisor for the Jackson Inn.
+Ndidi Amadi is an Assistant Director of Career Counseling and a Career Advisor for the Jackson Inn.
 Before joining GW Law School she was a pre-law advisor at the Elliott School of International Affairs at GWU.
-Additionally she is an Adjunct Assistant Professor of Social Sciences.
-She is a graduate of the illustrious Howard University and Drake University law school with a certificate in public service.
+Additionally, she is an Adjunct Assistant Professor of Social Sciences.
+She is a graduate of the illustrious Howard University and Drake University Law School with a certificate in public service.
 Ndidi is a first generation Nigerian-American and enjoys bringing her culture to everything she does.
 Ndidi is also a traditionally published children’s book author with Penguin Random House - Waterbrook.
 In her spare time, Ndidi enjoys traveling, reading, the performing arts, cooking and spending time with her friends and family.

-Appointment types: 1L, 2L, and 3L - Job Search Strategy, Document Review (Resume and/or Cover Letter), Mock Interview, Offer Evaluation, Diversity Equity Inclusion
+Appointment types: 1L, 2L, and 3L - Job Search Strategy, Document Review (Resume and/or Cover Letter), Mock Interview, Offer Evaluation.

 Alvita Barrow